yamini-pixel/MuseumOfCandy/README.md

 # MuseumOfCandy
-This is a static page using bootstrap
+This is a static web page using HTML5/CSS and Bootstrap